Monitoring Stress and Recovery

 Brief Article Overview

-- Stress-resilience is built by achieving a balanced interaction between; a) stress (sympathetic dominance) and b) recovery (parasympathetic dominance).
+- Stress-resilience is built by achieving a balanced interaction between stress exposure and recovery.
+Repeated stress-recovery cycles produce the adaptation of stress-resilience over time.

-- Using a Multitrait-multimethod approach, which combines all four measurements, will give the most reliable and accurate indication of recovery status.
+- By using a Multitrait-multimethod approach, combining all four techniques will give the most reliable and accurate measurement of recovery.

-Stress and recovery can be thought of as two ends of a spectrum.
-Our bodies are constantly fluctuating between a state of “rest and digest” or “fight and flight”.
-This is so in-built within our physiology that our Autonomic Nervous System (ANS) can be divided into two distinct pathways;
+Stress and recovery can be viewed as two ends of a spectrum.
+At one end we are in a state of “rest and digest”, and at the other, we are in a state of “fight, flight or freeze”.
+Most of our time spent fluctuating between these two modes of being.
+This is so in-built within our physiology that the nervous system which runs largely without conscious control, known as the Autonomic Nervous System (ANS), can be divided into two distinct pathways

 Averages and Baselines

 No fancy equipment needed here, just take a few minutes to check-in with yourself.
-Life can get hectic around this time of year, so take some time to pause and reflect.
-Here are some example questions you can ask yourself when carrying out this practice;
+Life can get hectic sometimes, so the ability to pause and reflect can be hugely beneficial when trying to gauge your stress levels.
+Here are some example questions you can ask yourself when doing so;

 - Am I experiencing brain fog or forgetting things frequently?

-- Am I experiencing chronic aches and pains?
+- Am I experiencing chronic or persistent aches and pains?

-Answering a strong yes to any of these is an indication that you’re not fully recovered and may need to adjust stress/recovery practices.
+Answering a strong yes to any of these is an indication that you may need to spend some time focusing on recovery and/or adjust your training program.

-Sleep is critical in the world of recovery and health.
-The regularity, quality and quantity of your sleep is the foundation stone on which all other recovery practices are built.
-To give you an idea of how much sleep you should be getting, the national sleep foundation has provided recommended sleep time per age group;
+Sleep is vital when it comes to recovery, stress management and health in general.
+The regularity, quality and quantity of your sleep is the foundation on which all other recovery practices are built.
+Sleep requirements change from person to person and throughout different stages of life.
+To give you an idea of how much sleep you should be aiming for, the National Sleep Foundation has provided recommended sleep time amongst different age groups;

 3. Resting Heart Rate (RHR)